Why study with Yellow Path?

 Postgraduate learning:

-Being "in practice", means to master your craft as you work with your patients.
+Being 'in practice', means to master your craft as you work with your patients.
 It's great to know that Yellow Path provides the ongoing support you will need.
 Our postgraduate programmes give you immediate access to peers and teachers and provide you with the support you will need as a successful, Five-Element acupuncturist.